google/eleventy-high-performance-blog/README.md

 ## Disclaimer

-This is not an officially supported Google product, but rather @cramforce's private project.
+This is not an officially supported Google product, but rather [Malte's](https://twitter.com/cramforce)'s private best-effort open-source project.